 A crowd favorite – my Grandma’s Famous Dinner Rolls.
 Make these and everyone will be begging for more!

-Whether its rice, quinoa, or risotto, a good grain on the side can do wonders for your Thanksgiving menu.
+Whether its rice, quinoa, or risotto, a good grain can be the perfect Thanksgiving side.

 We’ll start with a simple classic, this Easy Lemon Brown Rice won’t try and compete too much with the other dishes on the table, but if you’ve got a bit of citrus in your turkey recipe it will pair so well!

-You have got to jump over to this Butternut Squash Quinoa Salad from Well Plated to see how colorful it is.
+You have got to jump over to this Butternut Squash Quinoa Salad from Well Plated (pictured above) to see how colorful it is.
 It would look so beautiful on the Thanksgiving table.

 I have to admit I’ve never tried Farro, but after seeing this recipe for Farro with Dried Cherries and Pistachios from Cravings of a Lunatic, I’m kinda dying to.